climindex/hydroclimsa/App_user_guide/Weather_Risk_app_user_guide.md

 The water indices include one index that reflects monthly anomalies in surface water extent derived from satellite-based Earth observation imagery.
 The remaining indices are based on long-term hydroclimatologies developed from measured or satellite data, providing a historical baseline to assess deviations from typical water availability.

-Indices are organised into thematic categories, accessible via the side tab menu on the left of the interface (see [Section 4 Naviation overview](https://github.com/climindex/hydroclimsa/blob/main/App_user_guide/Weather_Risk_app_user_guide.md#4-navigation-overview)).
+Indices are organised into thematic categories, accessible via the left-hand action menu of the home dashboard (see [Section 4 Naviation overview](https://github.com/climindex/hydroclimsa/blob/main/App_user_guide/Weather_Risk_app_user_guide.md#4-navigation-overview)).
 Each category contains one or more indices related to a specific weather element or agricultural risk.

 The current index categories include: